 Overlanding has grown in popularity in recent years as more people come to terms with the idea of embracing the journey rather than racing towards the destination.
 A true overlanding excursion will take you off-road and into the backcountry on a vehicular journey that will see you camping under the stars and exploring trails and distant roads.

 An overlanding trip does require a vehicle capable of at least light off-roading capabilities.
 Unlike a more traditional camping trip, this allows you to live out of that vehicle, carrying everything you need as you wander.
 That includes bringing some extra amenities—such as a cooler full of fresh food and drinks—and comfortable sleeping accommodations, like a rooftop tent, camping chairs, and modern tech gear.
 You can even pop in and out of nearby towns to pick up fresh provisions, allowing you to extend the journey as long as you like.

 The Classic Road Trip

-While in some ways a classic road trip resembles an overlanding excursion, it is also its own unique way to travel as well.
+While a classic road trip resembles an Overlanding excursion, it is also its own unique way to travel as well.
 A road trip by car is one of the best ways to explore a destination and can combine outdoor actives such as hiking and mountain biking, with visits to museums, theme parks, great restaurants, and any number of other attractions.
-It also gives you the ability to camp if you like or stay any number of places, including seedy roadside motels or upscale luxury locations.
+It also gives you the ability to camp if you like or stay at any number of places, including seedy roadside motels or upscale luxury locations.

 Two-Wheeled Adventures are Just as Enticing